EagleCare LLC

 Join American Senior Communities Assisted Living and begin your Residential Care Administrator career!

-The Administrator in Training (AIT) primary function is to gain a greater understanding of the components involved with the management of a healthcare community.
-The AIT will perform various support functions throughout the community within each department under the supervision of the Executive Director/General Manager.
-The AIT
+Are you a newly licensed Resident Care Administrator?
+Join ASC and start your training.
+This position's primary function is to gain a greater understanding of the components involved with the management of a healthcare community.
+The newly hired candidate will perform various support functions throughout the community within each department under the supervision of the Executive Director/General Manager.

 Requirements